 How do modern people responding to a soul-calling find their way along the almost invisible path to an authentic teacher?
 It turns out the Gods have their ways of cooking up challenging life situations, setting up “chance encounters,” and bringing forth “calling sicknesses” and guiding dreams.
 These are some of the ways the Gods move people through the world to set certain things in motion.
 An American healer named Eliot Cowan was touched by all of these circumstances back in the early 1990’s.
 He repeatedly dreamt of a mountain with unique features.
 His father became very ill and wanted a shaman’s help and “chance” sent Eliot to the remote Huichol Sierras to seek this help.
 There he met an elder shaman Don Guadolupe Rios to whom he described his dream about the mountain.
 Hearing this Don Lupe told Eliot he had seen that he would be coming and that he had been waiting for him.
 He took Eliot to that very mountain, a sacred place of pilgrimage to the Huichols, and thus began Eliot’s shamanic apprenticeship.

 One who appeared was David Wiley an American businessman who was living in Cuernavaca Mexico.
 David’s story is unique.
 As well as being an apprentice he became an invaluable resource to the beneficial growth of the group through his capacity to, in certain ritually appropriate circumstances, transmit guidance from Fire for the dangerous and difficult work of approaching and engaging very powerful sacred sites and Deities.
-The elemental God of fire called Tatewari or Grandfather Fire was known to the Huichols as the first shaman and a key guide and intermediary between the human people and the living world of the Gods and ancestors.
+This voice of fire is known to the Huichols as Tatewari.
+Grandfather Fire was known to the Huichols as the first shaman and a key guide and intermediary between the human people and the living world of the Gods and ancestors.
 None of this work is possible without Grandfather’s help and protection.
 As modern western people the group has all the blindnesses, ignorance and misconceptions about the true nature of the world that plague our people everywhere.
 You could say just as the Gods saw it was time for this Remembering to actualize in our modern people, for the benefit of all people, they saw that we needed special help in learning how to see properly and listen deeply.

 Over time the group began countless trips to sacred places, learning to make the offerings, sing the songs and prayers and slowly learning how to “listen”.
 As they journeyed to a remote Huichol ceremonial village the Huichols looked on the foreigners with compassion recognizing the lost nature and spiritual poverty of modern life.
 For over 400 years the Huichols have successfully protected their culture and traditional ways from the encroachment of the Spanish, the Church and the Mexican authorities.
-Yet, the Huichol elders saw that these people belonged to their tradition and medicine.
+Yet, when Don Guadalupe Rios, a highly respected traditional healer and ritual leader, presented this small group of Westerners to the Huichol Tsaurirrikate (the most highly initiated medicine people and ritual leaders, the Council of Elders), they too saw that these people belonged to their tradition and medicine.
 In a formal letter they described the group as Los Invadidos, “the invaded ones”.
 They saw these people had been invaded by their Gods.
 And the guiding deity, Tatewarí (Grandfather Fire), (who they speak with quite easily in his elemental presence without any special help) spoke to them and sent many unmistakable signs that these people belonged.

-The people kept returning year after year, growing in number, led by Eliot Cowan and David Wiley two of the first Tsaurirrikate ( fully initiated shamans and ritual leaders), of Euro-American descent.
-This group of pioneering pilgrims are accomplished people, doctors, counselors, healers, tradespeople, businessmen, educators, artists and musicians.
+The people kept returning year after year, growing in number, led by Eliot Cowan and David Wiley two of the first Tsaurirrikate of Euro-American descent.
+These pioneering pilgrims are accomplished people, doctors, counselors, healers, tradespeople, businessmen, educators, artists and musicians.
 Many, after undergoing traditional apprenticeships—making pilgrimages to the sacred places, being initiated through grueling ritual fiestas—have become Marakate, traditional shamanic healers in this ancestral lineage.

 Today this medicine group is comprised of 26 Marakate and 2 Tsauririkames.
-The principal human teacher is David Wiley.
 Guided by Grandfather Fire and a five person Council of Elders they continue the work of honoring the sacred sites and serving as healers and ritual leaders in their local communities throughout America, Mexico and the UK.
 It is a lifelong commitment.
 Each of these people has given and sacrificed their time, energy and resources to follow this path, confronting their own fears and doubts that are symptoms endemic to modern society.

 Traditional wisdom also teaches that humans are designed to live in community.
 Helping each other to move from the illusory dream of separation and to step into the dream of nature.
-Grandfather Fire has brought forth three organizations as organs which provide healing, support traditional indigenous wisdom, and create heart-centered community gatherings.
-In this spirit the group has worked, with many others, to develop The Sacred Fire Community, The Sacred Fire Foundation, and the Blue Deer Center.
-The mission of these organizations is to support the authentic human birthright to live a life of balanced, meaningful relationship with each other and the living world.
+In this spirit the group has worked, with others, to create three non-profit organizations.
+The Sacred Fire Community, The Sacred Fire Foundation, and the Blue Deer Center.
+The mission of these organizations is to support the authentic human birthright of living a life of balanced, meaningful relationship with each other and the living world.
 Many of the marakate of El Grupo Tatewari serve in leadership roles in these organizations to further this goal and provide broader heart-centered perspectives as a solution for modern problems.

-The other Tuki is far to the southeast in Tepoztlan, in the central highlands.
+The other is far to the southeast in Tepoztlan, in the central highlands.
 In this sacred valley ringed by mountain Deities the land is moist and fertile.
 For untold generations, it brought forth abundant harvests of corn.
 Grandfather Fire told David Wiley that a Tuki should be built on the land.
-The Tuki was built, consecrated and enlivened and in a ritual presided over by the venerable shaman Don Jose Sandoval de la Cruz in which he verified it’s authenticity.
+After inquiring with the Huichol Elders, it was confirmed that the Tuki should be built and consecrated and enlivened.
 This was an unprecedented endeavor.
 Never before had a consecrated Tuki sprouted outside of the Huichol homelands.